Joel-Haeberli/it-security-docs/docs/themes/Encryption.md

 ## Finding Passwords and Decryption Keys

 ### Methods for Password and Key Recovery

+> Exam question: Which methods exist to find password/keys

 Forensic analysts use various methods to recover passwords and decryption keys: